JJRi/CyberSecurity/README.md

 ### OverTheWire

 Bandit challenge done up to the level 21.
 Did this as a part of Linux course in JAMK.
+Do more challenges/paths to re-enforce learning after THM paths are done.

 [Bandit](./OTW/bandit.txt)